-The original Ford Fiesta’s sales successes made it so ubiquitous that its appearance ceased to be either noticeable or remarkable.
-This however belies Tom Tjaarda’s initial design, which was neat, well executed and had, by the tail end of the ’70s, worn well.
+The 1976 Ford Fiesta’s sales successes made it so ubiquitous that its appearance ceased to be either noticeable or remarkable.
+This however belies Köln-Merkenich’s initial design, which under the stylistic leadership of Uwe Bahnsen was neat, well executed and had, by the tail end of the ’70s, worn well.
 However as a new decade began, it began to appear dated against newer and sleeker rivals.

-Uwe Bahnsen’s studios had dragged Ford’s styling screaming into the avant garde with the 1982 Sierra, so naturally the 1983 Fiesta facelift aimed to continue this modernist theme.
-It could so easily have been dreadful, but the graft of a new, slightly longer, lower nose was seamless.
-At a stroke, the dated appearance of the existing model was excised, giving the seven year old design a further six years of robust sales success before it was replaced by the rather lacklustre and derivative mark 3 model.
+Ford had somewhat against type joined the avant garde with the 1982 Sierra, so naturally the 1983 Fiesta facelift aimed to continue this modernist theme.
+It could so easily have been dreadful, but the graft of a new, slightly longer, lower nose was virtually seamless.
+At a stroke, the dated appearance of the existing model was excised, giving the seven year old design a further six years of robust sales success before it was replaced by the rather less well executed mark 3 model.

-A car that would require at least three major facelifts over its equally lengthy lifespan aptly demonstrated that executed properly, you only really need to do it once.
+A car that would require at least three major facelifts over its equally lengthy lifespan illustrated that executed correctly, you only really need to do it once.